 Compared to a t-shirt, a cycling jersey usually has a longer back, shorter front, higher neck and sleeves shaped to fit when you're reaching for the handlebars.

 There's a lot of variation in how closely a cycling jersey fits.
 Some are very close, especially if they're intended for racing.
 You don't want excess fabric flapping in the breeze if you're trying to go as fast as possible.
 This is usually called something like 'race cut'.

-One manufacturer's size L jersey will not be the same as another's, so try before you buy if at all possible.
+One manufacturer's size L cycling jerseys will not be the same as another's, so try before you buy if at all possible.
 As a rule of thumb, Italian manufacturers tend to come up small, American-based manufacturers tend to be more generous.

 Here comes the sun